ShayHill/shayallenhill_site/_posts/2022-05-17-letters-to-the-dead.md

 ---

 I was a little late coming to the Internet.
 It wasn’t till around 2000 that I met my first online friend, Steve Paget.
-I spent a lot of time alone back then, and–as you do–I would see things and “take a mental note” to later share them with my friends.
+I spent a lot of time alone back then, and---as you do---I would see things and “take a mental note” to later share them with my friends.
 The next day, I might tell my *offline* friends that, “Dude, last night I saw some baby ducks,” after which I might have five seconds of attention to transition this into something more dramatic.

 But communicating with Steve was different.
 Steve and I only knew each other through writing.
 I didn’t have to gain and maintain conversational momentum.
 With Steve, I wasn’t stuck with “Dude, last night I saw some baby ducks.”
 I could instead start off with something like, “Ever since I was a child, I’ve enjoyed the coming of Spring, and with it … blah blah.”